-- keep pupil numbers under constant review - ensure that risk assessments and emergency procedures are reviewed in the event of lone working and/or very small numbers on site - liaise with the LA about suitable alternative provision if the school needs to close due to very low pupil numbers
+- ensure that risk assessments for all one-to-one working situations are in place and communicated effectively to members of staff involved, parents/carers and the pupil - keep pupil numbers under constant review - ensure that risk assessments and emergency procedures are reviewed in the event of lone working and/or very small numbers on site - liaise with the LA about suitable alternative provision if the school needs to close due to very low pupil numbers

-- work one-to-one with a child only when absolutely necessary and with the knowledge and consent of senior leaders and parents/carers - be aware of relevant risk assessments, policies and procedures - ensure that wherever possible there is visual access and/or an open door in one-to-one situations - ensure that when lone working is an integral part of their role, full and appropriate risk assessments have been conducted and agreed - avoid meetings with a child or young person in remote, secluded areas - always inform other colleagues and/or parents/carers about the contact(s) beforehand, assessing the need to have them present or close by - avoid use of 'engaged' or equivalent signs wherever possible.
-Such signs may create an opportunity for secrecy or the interpretation of secrecy - always report any situation where a child becomes distressed, anxious or angry to a senior colleague - carefully consider the needs and circumstances of the pupil when in one-to-one situations and their parents/carers.
+- work one-to-one with a child only when absolutely necessary (both in person and online) and with the knowledge and consent of senior leaders and parents/carers - be aware of relevant risk assessments, policies and procedures with particular reference to all relevant sections of this policy, the relationships or behaviour policy and the acceptable use policy for ICT - ensure that wherever possible there is visual access and/or an open door in one-to-one situations - ensure that when lone working is an integral part of their role, full and appropriate risk assessments have been conducted and agreed - avoid meetings with a child or safety arrangements for the pupil and adult; and should be agreed and reviewed regularly.
+Wherever possible, there should be a fully recorded discussion between the member of staff and their manager as to the reasons for this.